'We're gonna win the league!' - Liverpool and Man Utd are rivals but no longer equals | Goal.com

 Sorry, Ole, you might want to revise that.
 Liverpool may have taken until the 93rd minute to underline their dominance, with Mo Salah racing away to confirm the points in front of the Kop, but if this was the Reds looking "nervy", then God help the Premier League when they start playing with freedom.

 On another day, they could have been five goals to the good inside an hour.
 Virgil van Dijk got the one that counted, heading home a Trent Alexander-Arnold corner in the 14th minute.
-Head and shoulders above the opposition, both literally and figuratively.
+The symbolism was strong here; head and shoulders above the opposition, both literally and figuratively.

 After that, it should have been a procession.
 Roberto Firmino and Gini Wijnaldum had goals ruled out, while David De Gea denied Sadio Mane before half-time.
 After the break, Salah missed a sitter, while Jordan Henderson had a shot brilliantly tipped onto the post.